MbinOrg/mbin/docs/02-admin/02-configuration/04-postgresql.md

 These settings below are more **an indication and heavily depends on your server specifications**.
 As well as if you are running other services on the same server.

-However, the following settings are a good starting point when your serve is around 12 vCPUs and 32GB of RAM.
-Be sure to fune-tune these settings to your needs.
+However, the following settings are a good starting point when your server is around 12 vCPUs and 32GB of RAM.
+Be sure to fine-tune these settings to your needs.

 ```ini
 # Increase max connections